About

 Before returning to academia, I worked for the Economic Cycle Research Institute in New York City forecasting recessions and recoveries for the U.S. and 19 countries internationally.
 I also conducted financial research related to business cycles.

-For the last six years I have also served as a research affiliate for the Harvard Project on American Indian Economic Development, housed in the Ash Center for Democratic Government and Innovation at Harvard University, and have provided research for various external projects relating to American Indian land and water rights.
+I have also served as a research affiliate for the Harvard Project on Indigenous Governance and Economic Development since 2016, and have provided research for various external projects relating to American Indian land and water rights.